Wednesday, 22 February 2017

 Sunday 19th February 2017

-Lurgan Park, has this winter, produced numerous 'ringed' Black-headed Gulls.
+Lurgan Park, has so far this winter produced numerous 'ringed' Black-headed Gulls.
 Early on, a youngster - 2CCH , from Adam McClure's Northern Ireland Study, was present for several weeks, having been recorded by Suzanne Belshaw.
 Suzanne, also spotted an Icelandic-rung BHG, which we are pretty sure, is a bird that is known to 'winter' at Victoria Park, in Belfast.

 Suzanne, recorded a 'partial' number on this gull ( 53794* ), on the 8th September 2016 and I confirmed it's return ( 537949 ), to Victoria Park on the 25th December 2016.